-There were no transfers between levels of the fair value hierarchy as of the date of the event or change in circumstances.
+The Group and the Company recognise transfers between levels of the fair value hierarchy as of the date of the event or change in circumstances that caused the transfers.

-3.21 Contingencies
+3.22 Contingencies

 A contingent liability or asset is a possible obligation or asset that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of uncertain event(s) not wholly within the control of the Group and of the Company.